grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 # Migrating from Thanos or Prometheus to Grafana Mimir

-Complete the steps in this to migrate from Thanos or Prometheus to Grafana Mimir.
+This document guides an operator through the process of migrating a deployment of Thanos or Prometheus to Grafana Mimir.

 ## Overview

 Grafana Mimir stores series in TSDB blocks uploaded in an object storage bucket.
 These blocks are the same as those used by Prometheus and Thanos.
-Each project stores blocks in different places use different block metadata files.
+Each project stores blocks in different places and uses different block metadata files.

 ## Configuring remote write to Grafana Mimir